connellsharp/Firestorm/README.md

 Firestorm is a bit of an experiment that grew into something I feel other developers could use.
 It was never a clearly defined project, but I decided to set some milestones and make it my first open-source project.

 It's still in active development.
 I have so many feature ideas for future versions!
+Over the months, I want to take this project to great places, advancing my skills and (hopefully) benefitting the community whilst doing so!

 #### Copyright
-Copyright © 2017 Connell Watkins
+Copyright Â© 2017 Connell Watkins

 #### License
 Firestorm is licensed under [MIT]().
 Refer to [LICENSE.txt]() for detailed information.